meilisearch/specifications/text/0001-script-based-tokenizer.md

 ### Corner Cases

 In some languages like Chinese, there can be multiple "words" extracted that are considered to be at the same position in the text.
-For example 计算所 gives 计算 and 计算所, that are at the same position in the text but don't have the same length, the tokenizer should support that behavior.
+For example, 计算所 gives 计算 and 计算所, that are at the same position in the text but don't have the same length, the tokenizer should support that behavior.
+See #5.
 > return several token as the same word_position seems to be over-engineering, we may want to have only 1 token by iteration making API simplier
 ## Future possibilities